microsoft/fluentui/rfcs/convergence/make-overrides.md

 These changes result in performance improvements in `makeOveriddes`:

-- we are not executing matchers on each render inside styling functions
+- matcher functions are no longer executed on each render in styling functions
 - we are not executing or merging styles until slots are present
 - less React hooks to call for slots